IVF Success After Endometriosis | Nicole's Story

 The Emotional Impact of Infertility

 "I wasn't intimidated by the actual fertility treatment process, but did feel a need to keep things private, only sharing details of our journey with a few trusted friends and family members," Nicole says.
 "Having that small support system definitely helped!"
-She also focused on practicing good self care, doing yoga, and connecting with friends and family.

 Where are they now?

-Nicole, Steven and their baby boy, Alexander.
+Nicole, Steven, and Alexander.

-Tips for Other Fertility Patients
+Tips for Fellow Fertility Patients

 "Trust your doctors and do everything in your power to protect your peace," Nicole advises.
 "Whether that be speaking openly with your support system or choosing to stay private about your journey."

 She also suggests finding something outside of fertility that brings you joy and keeps you in a positive mood.
-"I like to sing, so I always found at least 10 minutes a day to sing it out as loud as I needed," she says.
+"I like to sing, so I always found at least ten minutes a day to sing it out as loud as I needed," she says.

 In the end, each fertility journey is so unique.
 Exploring different tools like acupuncture, therapy, and yoga, or adding in fun distractions (like new hobbies or other projects to focus your energy on) can help tremendously.